Baryonyx: Motion and semi-aquatic habits

-A 2010 study by the palaeontologist Romain Amiot and colleagues proposed that spinosaurids were semi-aquatic, based on the oxygen isotope composition of spinosaurid teeth from around the world compared with that of other theropods and extant animals.
-Spinosaurids probably spent much of the day in water, like crocodiles and hippopotamuses, and had a diet similar to the former; both were opportunistic predators.
-Since most spinosaurids do not appear to have anatomical adaptations for an aquatic lifestyle, the authors proposed that submersion in water was a means of thermoregulation similar to that of crocodiles and hippopotamuses.
-Spinosaurids may also have turned to aquatic habitats and piscivory to avoid competition with large, more-terrestrial theropods.
 In 2016, Sales and colleagues statistically examined the fossil distribution of spinosaurids, abelisaurids, and carcharodontosaurids, and concluded that spinosaurids had the strongest support for association with coastal palaeoenvironments.
 Spinosaurids also appear to have inhabited inland environments (with their distribution there being comparable to carcharodontosaurids), which indicates they may have been more generalist than usually thought.
 Sales and Schultz agreed in 2017 that spinosaurids were semi-aquatic and partially piscivorous, based on skull features such as conical teeth, snouts that were compressed from side to side, and retracted nostrils.
 They interpreted the fact that histological data indicates some spinosaurids were more terrestrial than others as reflecting ecological niche partitioning among them.
 As some spinosaurids have smaller nostrils than others, their olfactory abilities were presumably lesser, as in modern piscivorous animals, and they may instead have used other senses (such as vision and mechanoreception) when hunting fish.
 Olfaction may have been more useful for spinosaurids that also fed on terrestrial prey, such as baryonychines.

-A 2022 study by the palaeontologist Matteo Fabbri and colleagues revealed that Baryonyx possessed dense bones that would have allowed it to dive underwater.
-This same adaptation was revealed in the related Spinosaurus, and they are believed to have been subaqueous foragers that dived after aquatic prey, while Suchomimus was better adapted to a non-diving lifestyle by comparison according to the provided analysis.
+A 2022 study by the palaeontologist Matteo Fabbri and colleagues found that Baryonyx possessed dense bones that would have allowed it to dive underwater.
+This same adaptation was revealed in the related Spinosaurus, and they believed them to have been subaqueous foragers that dived after aquatic prey, while Suchomimus was better adapted to a non-diving lifestyle by comparison according to the provided analysis.
 This discovery also showcases the unique and ecologically disparate lifestyles spinosaurids had, with more hollow-boned genera preferring to hunt in shallower water.
+The scientist Nathan P. Myhrvold and colleagues reexamined the results of Fabbri and colleagues in 2024, finding problems with their methods.
+That study’s analysis required hard categorisation between aquatic behaviours (divers, waders, etc.), which is problematic because ecology hosts a wide array of animals with nuanced behaviours that do not fit into such confines.
+Furthermore, the study only recorded bone densities of each animal, whether that be the spinosaurids or modern day animals, by one point.
+Myhrvold and colleagues therefore concluded that the lifestyle of these spinosaurids was better covered by earlier studies.